dwang0721/Facial-Recognition-using-Fourier-Transform/README.md

 ### Result

-The Matlab code takes an sample face and out put the face number.
+The Matlab code takes a sample face and outputs the face number.
 So if I use face 7, the algorithm should output 7 in real and imaginary feature vectors.
-It has above 95% acccuracy.
+It has above 95% accuracy.
 So I tried to rotate and flip the input image and check the accuracy again.

  original input # 17      |  # 17 flip   |   # 17  rotate 90
 :-------------------------:|:-------------------------:|:-------------------------: